codex-academy/The-Dojo/_posts/2016-04-01-trafficlight-dash.md

 ## Traffic light dash!

-Write a function that can answer this questions by parsing this string:
+Write a function that can answer the questions at the bottom of the page by parsing this string:

 `There are 9 traffic lights on my way to work.
 On my way in 3 were red, 2 were green.`

-How many lights were orange?
+* How many lights were orange?

-Make sure this function work for other journeys too!
+Make sure your function works for other journeys too!